 (Excerpt from a 16th-century Habsburg family tree.
 Note the spelling!
 Photo courtesy of the Rijksmuseum)

 Arguments about the rights and wrongs of different spellings seem largely futile.
-Today’s Habsburg heirs (the family is still going strong in the 21st century) use the “b” version and they should probably know best.
+The Habsburg family is still around in the 21st century and they use the “all Bs” version.

-Habsburg is also the spelling generally used in English information displays in Vienna.
+Habsburg is also the spelling generally found in English information displays in Vienna.

 (The Glorification of the Union of the Houses of Hapsburg (with a P!) and Lorraine, by Franz Anton Maulbertsch (1775).
 Digital image courtesy of the Getty’s Open Content Program)

-Ah, now, Habsburg-Lorraine actually became the official family name of the Habsburg line from the mid-1700s.
+Ah, now, Habsburg-Lorraine actually became the official family name of the Habsburg line in Austria from the mid-1700s.

 So why does everyone just talk about Habsburgs?
 Here’s the story…

-In the early 1700s, Emperor Joseph I proved a problem for the Habsburg dynasty.
+In the early 1700s, Emperor Joseph I proved a problem for the dynasty.

-Joseph’s brother, Karl, succeeded him.
-The new Emperor set about regulating the unity of the disparate lands under the monarchy.
+Joseph’s brother, Karl, succeeded him in 1711, and the new Emperor set about regulating the unity of the disparate lands under the monarchy.
 This Pragmatic Sanction included a rule that a female could also inherit Habsburg titles (gasp!).

 The Pragmatic Sanction turned out to be an inadvertent stroke of genius on Karl VI’s part, because he was survived by three daughters and no sons.
 Karl’s eldest daughter, Maria Theresa, took on the Habsburg family mantle in 1740.